 If you suffer from a pelvic floor disorder, such as a pelvic organ prolapse, it will be as a result of a weak pelvic floor.

-For fast, guaranteed results, in strengthening your pelvic floor use an electronic toner twice a day for 12 weeks.
+For fast, guaranteed results, in strengthening your pelvic floor use an electronic toner twice a day for 12 weeks (Please note, the Kegel8 Ultra20 should only be used once a day).
 Some toners will have a programme specifically designed to help resolve your specific pelvic floor disorder.
 Your GP can even add further programmes to cater for your condition.
 Using neuromuscular electrical stimulation (NMES), your electronic toner will stimulate your pelvic floor muscles to contract in the right way; and of course, relax.
 Some electronic toners even come with a programme designed specifically for relaxation, so if you do suffer with pelvic pain or muscle tightness, your electronic pelvic toner can train your muscles to relax and recover.

 If you intend to exercise manually, you should first concentrate on perfecting the slow flex exercises, completing them 6-10 times a day.
 Your slow twitch muscle fibres are responsible for endurance and the stamina you have to hold in urine until you reach the toilet.
 If you follow this routine, you should start to see an improvement within 8-20 weeks.
 It may seem like a long time, but your improvements depend on your commitment and the original strength of your pelvic floor.
 You will find that as your muscles get stronger, you can hold your ‘squeeze and lifts’ for longer.
 It can take regularly exercising for at least 3 months before your muscles will get to full strength.